Shiryou/kiranwelle/content/posts/2024-05-29-birthright-day-1.md

 Deleting `DOSOBJSR/strmake.obj` brings the dialog back, and running `MAKE.BAT WIN95` first makes it go away.

-The `error.log` file also had a line asking whether `strdat.dat` should be deleting, which likely led to the pause in the script.
+The `error.log` file also had a line asking whether `strdat.dat` should be deleted, which likely led to the pause in the script.
 Attempting to answer it as it ran didn't seem to work, but deleting both `BIRTHRT\strdata.dat` and `SIERRA\strdata.dat` resolved the problem.

 ---